-The Upper Tiber Valley winemaking traditions date from the time of the Romans.
-Evidence is to be found in the letters of Pliny the Younger, who had a property just below the farm, consisting of extensive grounds and a large villa, his favourite.
+Some letters by Pliny the Younger mentioned it; he had a property just below the farm, consisting of extensive grounds and a large villa, his favourite.

 The farm is located at an altitude ranging from 550 to 600 meters with a southwest exposure.

-It covers 90 hectares, between vineyard and olive trees.
+It covers 90 hectares, including vineyard and olive trees.

-The vineyards enjoy a cool and very sunny situation, allowing for the production of very aromatic grapes thanks to the relatively significant temperature excursions.
+The vineyards enjoy a cool and very sunny climate that allows for the production of very aromatic grapes thanks to the relatively significant temperature range.

-The sommelier of the winery awaits you by the Romans ruins of Pliny the Younger’s property.
+The winery sommelier will wait for you by the Romans ruins of Pliny the Younger’s property.

-Is not possible to visit the archeological site, but from the outside you can see Romans ruins to make wine and oil were produced in Roman times.
+Is not possible to visit the archeological site, but from the outside you can see ruins of places where wine and oil were produced in Roman times.

-Looking up the hill you can see vineyard and the winery you will be visiting.
+Looking up the hill you can see the vineyard and the winery you will be visiting.

 The visit starts with a walk in the vineyard.